DnV1eX/EnumOptionSet/README.md

 }
 ```
 > [!NOTE]
-> The macro generates a nested `Set` structure with options extracted from the names of enumerated cases.
+> The macro generates a nested `Set` structure that conforms to the `OptionSet` protocol, using `Int` as the default raw value type and extracting options from the names of enum cases in the order of declaration.
 > It also generates the `all` property as an option composition, along with some other helper members.

-Then you can create a typealias and extend it with additional composite options:
+Then you can create a typealias, and extend the option set with additional composite options:
 ```Swift
 typealias ShippingOptions = ShippingOption.Set
 extension ShippingOptions {